spikegrobstein/capistrano-mailgun/README.md

  * `:text_template` -- a path to an ERB template for the text body of the email.
  * `:html_template` -- a path to an ERB template for the HTML body of the email.

-The templates will have access to all of your Capistrano variables.
+The templates will have access to all of your Capistrano variables and anything else that Capistrano can see such as methods and Capistrano plugins (including `Capistrano::Mailgun`).

-Of course, you can also pass `:text` and `:html` options for the exact text/html bodies of the sent emails.
+Of course, you can also pass `:text` and `:html` options for the exact text/html bodies of the sent emails as they will be passed directly to the Mailgun API.

+No validation is done from this function, so errors from Mailgun will percolate up to you.

 ### deployer_username